positron-solutions/dslide/README.md

 ### Telescoping Calls

 At one time, slides were to be mostly independent and not running at the same time.
-While this simplified some things, it was limited.
+While this flattened tree simplified some things, it was limited.

 Nesting slides and calling their actions might require updating several children concurrently.
 This was impossible to implement without pulling logic down into the parent slide's actions.
 Thus, the implementation calls through parents into children, sometimes calling several children.